Jayde1600/HTML-CSS/README.md

 48) In the HTML we use the TR element to markup each row.
 Six pairs of TR opening and closing tags make six rows.
 Elements of a table: <table> = table (wraps the whole table), <tr> = table row, <td> = table data, <th> = table header
 49) Answers: 1) Why are tables the preferred option for creating layouts in HTML email?
 Because the other better options are not supported.
 2) Which table-specific element typically is most deeply nested in table-specific parent elements? <td> 3) Where can you find the authoritative standard for HTML?
 The Living Standards

+50) In order to comment out text in HTML you must use <!-- Comment here --> and for CSS it's /** Comment Here */